zeromq/goczmq/GODOC.md

 ```go
 func (s *Sock) RecvFrame() ([]byte, Flag, error)
 ```
-RecvBytes reads a frame from the socket and returns it as a byte array, Returns an error if the call fails.
+RecvFrame reads a frame from the socket and returns it as a byte array, along with a more flag and and error (if there is an error)

 #### func (*Sock) RecvMessage